 Is there anything up there that reminds you of your current situation?
 Are you finding it hard to not have a drink in the morning?
 Or maybe at dinner you cannot imagine drinking something other than a glass of wine or a beer.
 Do you have one drink and know you will continue drinking until you black out?

 Like you just read, if you physically cannot stop yourself from drinking, or if you find that you lose control when you do drink, you may in fact have a problem with alcohol.
-The NIAAA says that heavy drinking and binge-drinking put people at a greater risk for developing an addiction to alcohol.
+The NIAAA says that heavy drinking and binge-drinking put people at a greater risk for developing an addiction to alcohol, you should know how many drinks is too much.

 If you are still wondering if you are addicted to alcohol, try asking yourself these questions.
 “Can I stop drinking?
 Do I need alcohol to function?
 What happens when I don’t drink?
 When was the last day I didn’t drink?”